Insights and Updates

 AI must operate within policy boundaries.

-Result: Human control remains central to every automated decision.
+Result: Human control stays central to every automated decision.

 4. User Feedback